gabrielamg24/GitHub-course/README.md

 # SST
-Repository for a program that will analyse sea surface temperature throughout time
+Repository for a program that will analyse sea surface temperature (SST) throughout time